stefandruzdzel/Sparkify-ETL/README.md

 artists - artists in music database
-    artist_id, name, location, latitude, longitude time - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday
-    NOTE: the rubric specified "start_time", however that's redundant so I removed it Additionally, this table does not have a way to be linked to the other tables.
-        I added in user_id
+    artist_id, name, location, latitude, longitude time - timestamps of records in songplays broken down into specific units user_id, hour, day, week, month, year, weekday, song_id With the rubric's scheme this table did not have a way to be linked to the other tables so I added in user_id and song_id.
-        And I shuffled some code around to add in song_id as well.
-        So the final columns in the time table are: user_id, hour, day, week, month, year, weekday, song_id

 ### Other Notes
 1. If I was to devote more time to this, I would optimize the datatypes, researching whether smaller data types would be appropriate for some columns.